sunnysanthosh/study-collab/DEVELOPMENT_JOURNAL.md

 This development journal documents the evolution of StudyCollab from a basic Next.js application to a comprehensive real-time collaboration platform.
 The project has made significant progress in UI/UX, feature implementation, and architecture design.

 The foundation is now in place for continued development, with clear separation of concerns, modern development practices, and a scalable architecture.
-The next phase will focus on backend implementation, database integration, and production readiness.
+Phase 3 has completed the database integration and real authentication, transforming the application from a prototype to a fully functional platform with persistent data storage and secure authentication.

+**Current Status**:
+- ✅ Database integration complete
+- ✅ Real authentication implemented
+- ✅ WebSocket message persistence
+- ✅ Frontend-backend integration
+- ⏳ End-to-end testing in progress
+- ⏳ Production deployment preparation

 ---

 **Document Maintained By**: Development Team
-**Last Review Date**: 2024
+**Last Review Date**: 2024-12-21
-**Next Review**: After v0.2 release
+**Next Review**: After v0.3 testing completion